School District 87 Stikine

-School District 87 Stikine is a school district in British Columbia.
+School District 87 Stikine is a school district in the province of British Columbia, Canada.
 It covers the northwest corner of the province along the Alaska and Yukon borders.
 This includes the communities of Dease Lake, Lower Post, Telegraph Creek, and Atlin.

+Stikine is one of the 14 districts in the geographically dispersed Northern Region of British Columbia school districts.
+It is the smallest school district in British Columbia by enrollment, but covers one of the largest areas.